Al-Tabari: Biography

 Tabari was some fifty years old when al-Mu'tadid became caliph.
 He was well past seventy in the year his History was published.
 During the intervening years, he was a famous (if somewhat controversial) personality.
 Among the figures of his age, he had access to sources of information equal to anyone, except, perhaps, those who were directly connected with decision making within the government.
 Most, if not all, the materials for the histories of al-Mu'tadid, al-Muktafi, and the early years of al-Muqtadir, were collected by him about the time the reported events took place.
 His accounts are as authentic as one can expect from that period.
 Tabari final years were marked by conflict with the Hanbalite followers of Al-Hasan ibn 'Ali al-Barbahari, a student of the students of Ibn Hanbal.
 Tabari was known for his view that Hanbalism was not a legitimate school of thought, as Ibn Hanbal was a compiler of traditions and not a proper jurist.
 The Hanbalites of Baghdad would often stone Tabari's house, escalating the persecution to the point where Abbasid authorities had to subdue them by force.
 The Baghdad chief of police tried to organize a debate between Tabari and the Hanbalites to settle their differences.
 While Tabari accepted, the Hanbalites did not show up, but instead came later to pelt his house with stones again.
 The constant threat of violence from the Hanbalites hung over Tabari's head for the rest of his life.

 Tabari died on 17 February 923.
 Some sources suggest that Abbasid authorities buried Tabari at night in secret as they feared mob violence by the Hanbalites, but these reports are uncertain, and other sources agree that he was buried in the morning after his death.
+Either way, he was buried in his home.
 Regardless, Tabari was remembered positively by contemporaries such as Ibn Duraid, and the Hanbalites were condemned by Abbasid authorities in their entirety for persecuting opponents, roughly a decade later.
 They even prevented people from meeting with him, and Ibn Jarir remained trapped in his home until he died.
 The period in which Tabari lived was full of religious differences and political unrest, which was characterized by the stigmatization and accusation of individuals.